decretist/Dissertation/Chapter3/chapter3.markdown

 [31] Pennington reads a great deal into the order (why wasn't Gratian referred to first?) and the honorifics (why wasn't Gratian referred to as "Magister"?).
-Pennington, “The Biography of Gratian, the Father of Canon Law”, 387-388.
+Pennington, “The Biography of Gratian, the Father of Canon Law,” 387–88.
 There is, however, no reason to assume that the notary who reported on the proceedings would necessarily have been well-informed about Gratian, who was, after all, not a local figure in Venice.